GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## `for` Loop
-The `for` loop statements repeatedly execute statements inside (aka. iterate) as long as it is in the valid range.
+The `for` loop statement repeatedly executes statements inside (aka. iterate) as long as it is in the valid range.
 The loop ends once all the values in the range are enumerated.

 ```python
 for index in iterable: